parkinsons-toolkit/app-content/pages-content/managing-symptoms/mood.md

 </iframe>
 </div>

-## Low Mood: What’s the difference between low mood and depression?
+## What’s the difference between low mood and depression?

-Everyone experiences low mood sometimes, often after a difficult event or even for no clear reason.
-For many, these feelings are manageable and pass gradually.
-For others, low mood may persist and impact daily life, making it harder to “shake off.”
+Everyone has times when their mood is low, and they feel unhappy about life.
+This can happen following a difficult event or experience.
+It is also possible to feel down without there being a clear reason.
+For some people, these periods of low mood are manageable and gradually pass.
+For others, low mood may persist for a long time and can affect their day-to-day life.
+They may find it more difficult to ‘shake it off’, even for a short time.
 This may indicate depression.
-Depression affects physical health, appetite, and sleep, and being physically unwell can also lower mood.
+When a person is depressed, it can affect their physical health, their appetite, and their sleep.
+In the same way, when a person is physically unwell it can lower their mood.

-A general low mood might involve feeling sad or emotionally “flat” or “empty.”
-Other possible feelings include:
+A general low mood may involve feeling sad, but it can also involve feeling emotionally ‘flat’ or ‘empty’.
+When a person has low mood, they can also experience some of the following:
 - Lack of self-confidence
 - Feeling worried or anxious
 - Feeling frustrated or irritable
 - Feeling tired or lacking energy

-Though common, these feelings don’t have to be accepted as inevitable.
-Small changes like talking about difficulties or improving sleep can help.
-Staying physically, mentally, and socially active also supports mood.
+Just because such feelings are common, it does not mean that they have to be accepted as inevitable.
+Making small changes in your life, such as talking about a difficult situation or increasing the amount sleep you get, can help to improve your mood.
+It can also help to keep as physically, mentally, and socially active as you can.

----

-## Depression vs Low Mood

-Depression is more intense and lasts longer than usual low mood.
-Symptoms of depression include:
+A low mood which persists despite taking positive steps to help manage it can be a sign of depression.
+Depression is more intense and longer lasting than the short periods of low mood that anyone can experience from time to time.
+Depression can have the same features as low mood, plus others.

+## Symptoms of depressions
-- Low, flat, or empty mood lasting 2 weeks or more
+- Low, flat or empty mood lasting 2 weeks or more
-- Loss of enjoyment in things you used to like
+- No longer getting enjoyment from the things you used to
 - Feeling hopeless
 - Feeling tired or lacking energy
-- Difficulty concentrating on everyday tasks (e.g., watching TV)
+- Difficulty concentrating on everyday things (e.g. watching the television)
-- Comfort eating or loss of appetite
+- Comfort eating or losing your appetite
-- Sleeping too much or difficulty sleeping
+- Sleeping more than usual or being unable to sleep

-Some people may feel “tired of life” without wanting to die, but severe depression can include thoughts of self-harm or suicide.
+People may feel ‘tired of life’ and that it is not worth living, but not actually want to die.
+Occasionally, people with more severe depression may have thoughts of harming themselves or taking their own life.

 <div class="video-container">
 <iframe